tibssy/Price-Converter/README.md

 Price Converter reads price tags via camera and converts their value to a selected currency in real time.
 Can be useful when shopping abroad.

-For testing, the apk is in the bin folder
+For testing, the apk is in the bin folder (Apache Cordova Project)

 ![Screenshot_20210914_030246_com tibssy pclite](https://user-images.githubusercontent.com/72749248/133183260-cf5df662-b26d-4547-91df-961d9dd650b3.jpg)